akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy laughed.
 “A son who is absent,” he mused, his voice smooth as oil, “cannot protect a girl who is present.
 The goose-house door is left unlatched.”

-He handed the brush to his servant and moved toward the door, his voice dropping low.
+He handed the brush to his servant and moved towards the door, his voice dropping low.

 “We will not leave England empty-handed.
 I will have the land of that goose girl, oath of the king or not.
 I will also have her, whether she agrees or not.”